-Clinical documentation that is complete and timely provides the basis for decisions on appropriate accommodations for students.
-Students requesting academic accommodations need to register with ODS and submit documentation prepared by a qualified evaluator that substantiates the disability, provides information about the functional limitations and demonstrates the need for accommodations.
+Students requesting academic accommodations must register with ODS and submit documentation prepared by a qualified evaluator that substantiates the disability, provides information about the functional limitations and demonstrates the need for accommodations.

 The documentation requirements are as follows: